SAFE-Stack/SAFE-BookStore/README.md

 # A web stack designed for developer happiness

+The following document describes the Fable + Suave sample project.
+You can see it running on azure at http://fable-suave.azurewebsites.net.

 ## Development mode

 This development stack is designed to be used with minimal tooling.
 A instance of Visual Studio Code together with the excellent [Ionide](http://ionide.io/) plugin should be enough.